 4. Check out the list of our favorite eco-friendly yoga mats for home practice, and travel yoga mats, which will give you all the information you need to find the best mat for you.
 Note, some of these companies use single-use plastic when shipping.

 5. Help us find ways to recycle or repurpose old mats.
 We are unaware of facilities that recycle plastic yoga mats.
 If you do, let us know by commenting below.

 6. Challenge others to practice without plastic!
 Share this page on your other favourite social media channels using #plasticfreeyogarevolution.
-Join our Can You Practice Without Plastic? global campaign.
+Keep yoga companies accountable by posting a video unboxing of their products, using #plasticfreeyogaunbox.
+And join our Can You Practice Without Plastic? global campaign.